Basic Facts & Figures

 - In 2011, the number of asylum applicants was 19,894, around 3% of total net immigration to the UK.
 In 2012, there were 21,785 asylum applications in the UK.

-- The number of applications for asylum, including dependants, was 25,400 in 2011, the second lowest level in twenty years (UNHCR, Aslyum Levels and Trends in Industrialized Countries 2011)
+- The number of applications for asylum, including dependants, was 27,410 in 2012 (UNHCR, Aslyum Levels and Trends in Industrialized Countries 2012)

-Most refugees were living in Pakistan, Iran and Syria in 2011
+Most refugees were living in Pakistan, Iran and Germany in 2012

-- Countries including Kenya, Jordan, Chad, China, Ethiopia and the USA also host high refugee populations
+- Countries including Kenya, Syria, Jordan, Chad, China, Ethiopia and the USA also host high refugee populations

-Most asylum seekers in the UK came from Iran, Pakistan and Sri Lanka in 2011
+Most asylum seekers in the UK came from Pakistan, Iran and Sri Lanka in 2012

 - Many other asylum applications in recent years have been from people from Afghanistan, Eritrea, Libya, Nigeria, China, Sudan and Zimbabwe.